Intelligent-Microsystems-Lab/OTPE/readme.md

 To generate different seeds (0-3), change the value of "init_seed_val" in the scripts -->

 # OTPE
 Code for the paper "Incorporating Post-Synaptic Effects into Online Training of Feed-Forward SNNs".
 This repo contains code to reproduce all figures and experiments in the paper.
-If you find this code useful please cite the paper (insert ArXiv link here)
+If you find this code useful please cite the paper <!-- (insert ArXiv link here) -->

 ## Installation and Usage

-To reproduce Randman results, go to `generate_randman_data.py` Set the settings you wish to produce in the beginning of script.
+To reproduce Randman results, run `python generate_randman_data.py` Set the settings you wish to produce in the beginning of script.
 Then execute the script, which will save the data.

 You can do the same for SHD with `generate_SHD_data.py` and `generate_SHD_data-f.py` Use "generate_SHD_data-f.py" for online learning and `generate_SHD_data.py` for offline learning.

-In addition to pypi packages, you will need to install Randman from https://github.com/fzenke/randman
+For plotting, use `plots.ipynb`.
+For the loss landscape, set the matching settings of the generated Randman data in `gen_l.py` before running

+To generate different seeds (0-3), change the value of "init_seed_val" in the scripts

 <!--